4 Best La Marzocco Espresso Machines (2021 Reviews)

 The GB5 Auto Volumetric is the most expensive espresso machine on our list, but it’s the only one suitable for a busy cafe.
 Its smooth curves and clean lines will class up any espresso bar.

 Its claim to fame is its best-in-class temperature stability, thanks to saturated group heads, a pre-heat system, insulated group caps, and precise PID temperature control.
 It also comes with a stainless steel portafilter with precision 58mm baskets.
+Choose between 2, 3 or 4 group heads based on your requirements.

 You can set four-volume programs for different shot sizes or use the continuous flow mode for a more hands-on operation.
 Two steam wands mean two baristas can work simultaneously.